 The National Transportation Safety Board (NTSB) was put in charge of investigating the crash of EgyptAir Flight 990.
-They did so with the support of other agencies like the F.B.I. and the U.S. Coast Guard.
+They did so with the support of other agencies like the FBI and the U.S. Coast Guard.
 Their report on the crash was seemingly thorough, if controversial.
-There were passengers on the EgyptAir Flight 990 from North America, the Middle East, Europe and Africa, so there was international interest in their findings.
+There were passengers on the EgyptAir Flight 990 from North America, the Middle East, Europe, and Africa, so there was international interest in their findings.

 Roughly 20 minutes after take-off, Gamil El Batouty told Ahmed El Habashy that he would not be sleeping, so he would like to control the first portion of the flight while Habashy got some sleep.
 Habashy objected at first saying that Batouty should have told him before, as he had already slept in preparation for the first stretch of the flight.
-Some agreement was made that they would switch, after Habashy okayed it with the command captain.
+They agreed to switch after Habashy okayed it with the command captain.

-The National Transportation Safety Board concluded that the crash of EgyptAir Flight 990 was a result of actions taken by Gamil El Batouty.
+The National Transportation Safety Board investigation indicates the crash of EgyptAir Flight 990 was a result of actions taken by Gamil El Batouty.
 The reason Batouty commanded the plane to dive is unknown.
 There is no available evidence that he was a terrorist or mentally ill.
 It is truly a mystery.
 Nonetheless, investigators have shown conclusively that no conceivable malfunction would have resulted in the precise scenario that landed EgyptAir Flight 990 in the ocean.

 At this point, it hardly matters.
 The fact is that the plane crashed and everyone on board died.
 Batouty may have been a murderer or he may have been a confused pilot.
 For all we know, he could have been suffering a stroke.
 The crash of EgyptAir Flight 990 will forever be a mystery without some damning evidence that points at Batouty or mechanics.